TheOdinProject/curriculum/javascript/index.md

 ## Javascript Scopes and Closures

-With all these functions going around, we've got to keep track of scope!  setting `this` and replacing `self` from Ruby, use `that` and `bind`.
-Getting variables to helper functions that don't take them with implicit scoping.
-Be careful of referencing variables outside your scope!
-A function should ideally return the same thing all the time... but not in JS.  _privateVars that are not really private.
-Another foreshadowing of event_driven/callbacks.
-WHEN you call the function (method style or function style) matters for This.
+With all these functions going around, we've got to keep track of scope!
+Which variables got set where?
+What is this mysterious `this` variable which seems to embody everything strange and complicated seeming about Javascript scope?

+All this scoping (and using closures) makes a lot of sense when you remember that functions in Javascript can get called at different times and from different places in the code, especially if they are related to events (as callbacks, which are covered in the next lesson).

+### Points to Ponder

+* What is `this` equal to?
+* How do you `bind` variables to a scope?
+* Why would you define a `that` variable?
+* Why is id naughty to modify or reference variables from outside your scope?
+* Why aren't private variables actually private?
+* Functions should always return the same thing... or..?
+* How does the way you call a function (e.g. function style, method style...) affect its scope (and `this`)?

 * [Javascript Closures from learn.jquery.com](http://learn.jquery.com/javascript-101/closures/)
 * [SO on "How do Javascript Closures Work?"](http://stackoverflow.com/questions/111102/how-do-javascript-closures-work)